Store-Bought Picture Frames VS. Online Custom Picture Frames

 This isn’t too much more than what you’d pay in some “big box” stores, although cost can certainly fluctuate depending on many factors.

-For example, standard-sized frames bought in a brick & mortar store are often made with lesser-quality materials to make up for the overhead a physical store has to account for, whereas online retailers can usually invest overhead savings into a higher-quality material.
+For example, standard-sized frames bought in a brick-and-mortar store are often made with lesser-quality materials to make up for the overhead a physical store has to account for, whereas online retailers can usually invest overhead savings into a higher-quality material.

 There is no denying you can probably find a good deal on stock, standard-sized frames, but what is the true cost over time?